1.2 – Transportation and the Physical Environment

 b.
 Hydrology

 The properties, distribution, and circulation of water play an important role in the transport industry as hydrology simultaneously supports and constrains transport activities.
 Maritime transport is influenced by the availability of navigable channels through oceans, rivers, lakes, and shallow seas.
 Several river systems, such as the Mississippi, the St. Lawrence, the Rhine, the Mekong, and the Yangtze, are important navigable routes into the heart of continents.
 Historically, they have been the focus of human activities that have taken advantage of their transport opportunities.
 While Europe, the Americas, and East Asia are well endowed with navigable rivers, Subsaharan Africa does not have navigable rivers over long stretches because of escarpments.
 This is particularly the case for the segments reaching the ocean with several rapids and waterfalls, making navigation impractical.
-Differences in hydrological endowments can therefore be associated with differences in economic opportunities.
+Therefore, differences in hydrological endowments can be associated with differences in economic opportunities.

 Port sites are also highly influenced by the physical attributes of the site, where natural features (bays, sand bars, and fjords) protect port installations.
 Since it is at these installations that traffic is transshipped, the location of ports is a dominant element in the structure of maritime networks.
 Where barriers exist, such as narrows, rapids, or land breaks, water transport can only overcome these obstacles with substantial investments in canals or dredging.
 Conversely, waterways serve as barriers to land transportation, necessitating the construction of bridges, tunnels, and detours.